 (Those diagonal lines in the photo showing the frame are just a problem with the photo editing that I couldn’t figure out — no actual ridges in the paint.)

-Acrylic on canvas mounted to wood panel.
-9 x 12 inches.
-Black painted solid wood frame with sawtooth hanger is 13 1/2 x 16 1/2 inches.
+Acrylic on canvas mounted to board.
+Originally painted in 1989; restored by the artist in 2016.
+Solid wood frame, painted black.
+Painting dimensions are 9 x 12 inches.
+Frame dimensions are 13 1/2 x 16 1/2 inches.